aklivity/zilla-demos/taxi/README.md

 1. The Kafka topics are created during `startup`.
 1. Browse the topics in the [Kafka UI](http://localhost:8080/).
    - The [Redpanda Console](http://localhost:8080/) is available instead if you specified the `--redpanda` flag.
-1. You can browse the log compacted topic `taxi-locations` to see each location update coming in from active taxis.
+1. You can browse the log compacted topic `taxi-locations` to see each location update from active taxis.
    - The `bus-locations` topic is all of the automatic updates that are routed by the zilla config
-   - Zilla is using the other topics listed to manage the MQTT, and gRPC bindings
+   - Zilla is using the other topics listed to manage the MQTT and gRPC bindings
 1. The [Taxi UI](http://localhost/) pulls the most recent location for all of the unique taxis from Kafka.

 ## Load Testing